Download free PDF

 • In March 2025, NXP introduced the S32K5 microcontroller family, the automotive industry’s first 16 nm FinFET MCU with embedded MRAM and a dedicated NPU (eIQ Neutron).
 It targets software-defined vehicle (SDV) architectures, enabling zones of zone E/E systems with high compute performance, functional safety, and OTA update capability.

-• The services segment will experience a CAGR of more than 25.1% owing to the rising demand for AI model optimization, over-the-air (OTA) updates, and software maintenance in vehicles.
+• The services segment is owing to the rising demand for AI model optimization, over-the-air (OTA) updates, and software maintenance in vehicles.
 Automakers increasingly rely on continuous NPU calibration, cloud analytics, and post-deployment AI support to enhance autonomous driving performance and safety.

-Automotive Neural Processing Unit Market Share, By Processing, 2024
+Automotive Neural Processing Unit (NPU) Market Share, By Processing, 2025

 Based on processing, the automotive neural processing unit market is segmented into edge processing, cloud processing, and hybrid processing.
-The edge processing segment dominates the market accounting for around 69% share in 2024, and the segment is expected to grow at a CAGR of over 20.6% from 2025 to 2034.
+The edge processing segment dominates the market accounting for 69.3% share in 2025, and the segment is expected to grow at a CAGR of 21.5% from 2026 to 2035.

-• Additionally, edge NPUs reduce dependence on cloud infrastructure, enhancing cybersecurity and lowering bandwidth costs.
+• Edge NPUs reduces dependence on cloud infrastructure, enhance cybersecurity and lower bandwidth costs.
 Automakers such as Tesla, BYD, and BMW are increasingly deploying edge-based NPUs like NVIDIA Orin and Qualcomm Snapdragon Ride to power high-performance perception and control systems.
-As vehicles evolve toward higher autonomy levels, edge computing remains central to achieving real-time AI performance and data privacy.

 • Leading OEMs such as Tesla, BMW, and Toyota are partnering with NPU developers like NVIDIA, Qualcomm, and Mobileye to co-develop chip architectures optimized for automotive-grade reliability and efficiency.
 This built-in integration ensures superior performance, reduces installation costs, and supports faster time-to-market for AI-enabled vehicles, positioning OEMs as key enablers of next-generation intelligent mobility.